-1. At Church in

-the city of a church sisterhood has been established which bears

-the name

-2. The sisterhood celebrates its annual feast on the day commemorating and has an icon appropriate to this feast which is kept in the church.
+1. / AtChurch in • ofa church sisterhood has been established which bears The sisterhood celebrates its annual feast on the day commemorating

-3. The sisterhood comprises a component and integral part of the parish and exists in accordance with the parish's charter as a parish organization.

-4. It is the sisterhood's objectives on the one hand that those who enter its membership may perfect themselves morally in Christian virtue, in accordance with the teaching of the Russian Orthodox Church under the pastoral guidance of their pastor and in close contact with the life of the Church; and on the other hand, the object of the sisterhood is, on the whole, to render active aid to its church and to carry out, in a practical manner, the duties of the parish in accordance with Par. #2 of the Parish By-Laws accepted by the Local Pan-Russian Council [1918].
+- 3. The sisterhood comprises a component and integral part of the parish and exists in accordance with the parish's charter as a parish organization. - 4.
+It is the sisterhood's objectives on the one hand that those who enter its membership may perfect themselves morally in Christian virtue, in accordance with the teaching of the Russian Orthodox Church under the pastoral guidance of their pastor and in close contact with the life of the Church; and on the other hand, the object of the sisterhood is, on the whole, to render active aid to its church and to carry out, in a practical manner, the duties of the parish in accordance with Par. #2 of the Parish By-Laws accepted by the Local Pan-Russian Council [1918].